PaulKinlan/paul.kinlan.me/content/2015-09-07-using-service-worker-server-side-adaption-based-on-network-type.markdown

  client-side information available to you inside the service worker context.

 Prior to Service Worker the only way that you could annotate each web request made by your page was to dynamically create the request with a unique URL describing the network type.
-For example, for any XmlHTTPRequest you could add a custom header, or if you wanted to return a custom stylesheet you would have to dynamically insert a `<link rel=stylesheet>` into your page with a custom query string parameter.
+For example, for any XMLHttpRequest you could add a custom header, or if you wanted to return a custom stylesheet you would have to dynamically insert a `<link rel=stylesheet>` into your page with a custom query string parameter.
 All of these solutions required custom JavaScript to run in the context of your page and would